 Theater credits include A Little Night Music, A Chorus Line, Pippin, Kiss Me Kate, Sweeney Todd, Candide, starring Frederica von Stade, and Arena Stage's critically-acclaimed production of The Fantasticks in 2009-2010.

-She has played under some of the world's most respected conductors, including Miguel Harth-Bedoya, Gerard Schwarz, Juan-Luis Novo, JoAnn Falletta, Gunther Schuller, David Effron, Lee Mills, and Michael Stern.
+She has played under some of the world's most respected conductors, including Miguel Harth-Bedoya, Gerard Schwarz, Leonard Slatkin, JoAnn Falletta, Gunther Schuller, Michael Stern, Lee Mills, and David Effron.

 Known for seamlessly blending different styles of music, in 2013 she performed with GRAMMY award-nominated songwriter and multi-instrumentalist Christylez Bacon as part of the Washington Sound Museum series, in a concert juxtaposing classical music with beatbox and improvisation.